Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 11, more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL, CFB, NBA, more Friday on November 14
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 11 on Sunday, November 16

 Boom Fantasy offers up to $100 back in site credit for new users with promo code CBSSPORTS

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-Week 12 of the NFL season continues on Sunday, but in the meantime there's plenty of other action unfolding.
-Oregon vs. Minnesota and Louisville vs. Clemson are on the Friday college football schedule.
+The Week 11 NFL schedule takes center stage on Sunday with another full day of action.
+It kicks off with Dolphins vs. Commanders at 9:30 a.m.
+ET in Madrid, followed by a dozen more games.
+The day concludes with an 8:20 p.m.
+ET kick between the Lions and Eagles on 'Sunday Night Football.'
 There's also ongoing NBA, NHL and college basketball action, so there are plenty of opportunities to make prop picks at Boom Fantasy, one of the best DFS apps on the market.
 Click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.